KxSystems/docs/docs/wp/iterators/index.md

 "cricket"
 ```

-The Each Parallel iterator takes unary iterables.
+The Each Parallel iterator takes unary values.
 It derives functions that perform exactly the same computation as functions derived by Each, but delegates computation to slave tasks, if any are available.

 Good q style prefers use of the `peach` keyword.